Methicillin-Resistant Staphylococcus Aureus (MRSA)

 How can I prevent MRSA infections?

 There is no vaccine to protect you from MRSA.
-The most important thing you can do is wash your hands before eating, drinking, smoking or applying personal care products, touching your face, nose or eyes, and after using the toilet.
+The most important thing you can do is wash your hands before eating, drinking, smoking, applying personal care products, touching your face, nose or eyes, and after using the toilet.
 Wash your hands well for at least 15 seconds using warm water and soap.
 Use a paper towel to dry your hands.
-If you are not near a sink alcohol hand rubs can be used effectively as long as your hands are not visibly dirty.
+If soap and water are not available, use an alcohol based hand sanitizer.
+Sanitizer can be used as long as your hands are not visibly dirty.

 What steps are taken to prevent the spread of MRSA in hospitals?